 We personally met a lovely couple of retirees who decided to sold house and invest money into rebuilding a bus into the home on the wheels.
 They now travel the New Zealand, camp on the most beautiful spots and enjoy meeting new people and places.

 7. Kiwi Humour

 Kiwis are definitely people who love to laugh and joke.
 They don’t even mind doing jokes from themselves, and conversation with them is often very ironic.
 You think they said something mean, but actually, they were ironic or just kidding you.
 It is a bit confusing sometimes.
-But as soon as you know them closer, you begin to understand that life shouldn’t be taken so seriously and there’s nothing better than to take it easy with a smile.
+But as soon as you know them closer, you begin to understand that life shouldn’t be taken so seriously.
+There’s nothing better than to take it easy with a smile, learn from Kiwis.

 Meeting new cultures and places are widening our view on the life and provide spiritual grow enriching our souls.

-New Zealand with its culture heritage, nature’s gifts and ‘oddity’ has a lot to offer and lot to teach us as well.
+New Zealand with its culture heritage, nature’s gifts and ‘oddity’ has a lot to offer and teach us as well.